dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 }
 ```

 This file contains a single function (for now) that will issue `GET` requests to the backend and populate a `ListView` with the response.
-Note that in [Kotlin functions can be declared at top level in a file](https://kotlinlang.org/docs/reference/functions.html#function-scope), meaning you do not need to create a class to hold a function.
+Note that in [Kotlin, functions can be declared at the top level in a file](https://kotlinlang.org/docs/reference/functions.html#function-scope), meaning you do not need to create a class to hold a function.

 Another important aspect of the code above is that the `ENDPOINT` is hard-coded to `http://10.0.2.2:8080/`.
 This URL refers to the RESTful API that we have started before so, if you are not using an emulator, you might need to change this value to the local `IP` address of your computer.

-### Rendering To Do Items
+### Rendering To-Do Items

-As we already have the function that will retrieve items from our backend, we need now to use it to render them to the user.
+As we already have the function that will retrieve items from our backend, we will use it to render them to the user.
 Since the list of items is publicly available, we are going to show it on the first view, the `activity_main.xml` layout that is referenced by the `MainActivity`.
 Let's define the contents of this file as follows:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>